Henrymj16/Bootcamp/README.md

 # Bootcamp
-This is where I shall post Bootcamp related content
+This is where I shall post the Kickstarter excel sheet